ngeor/instarepo/README.md

 instarepo will:

 - clone all your GitHub repositories in a temporary local folder
-- process all repositories and apply automatic fixes
+- process all non-archived repositories and apply automatic fixes
 - create a merge request for every repository that had changes

 ## Fixes

+- `must_have_license`: Ensures the repo has a `LICENSE` file.
+  Only runs for public repositories.
+  Adds the MIT License.
+The copyright owner is populated by `git config user.name`.
 - `must_have_readme`: Ensures the repo has a `README.md` file.
 - `readme_image`: Attempts to detect and correct broken image links inside the `README.md` file of your repo.
 Detects only images that